Health Care Provider: Risk Models For Breast Cancer, A Primer

 Models that do include breast density in risk calculations:

-- Tyrer-Cuzick Model (IBIS) version 8 update was based in part on input from Dr. Jennifer Harvey and Dr. Martin Yaffe and includes breast density (Windows/PC only).
+- Tyrer-Cuzick Model (IBIS) version 8 update was based in part on input from Dr. Jennifer Harvey and Dr. Martin Yaffe and includes breast density.
 In this model, breast density is one of the top five factors determining breast cancer risk.
 This model is the most comprehensive and tends to be the most accurate at predicting risk at the population level.

 - Breast Cancer Surveillance Consortium (BCSC) model is a modification of the Gail model and was developed and validated in a large, ethnically diverse, prospective cohort of women undergoing screening mammography.
 It includes the risk factors with the greatest population attributable risks for breast cancer, including age, breast density, family history, history of a breast biopsy, and a polygenic risk score (PRS) based on common genetic variations .